 Looking for somewhere to stay?

-If you are looking for somewhere to pitch up for the weekend or longer then check out the a choice of pet friendly cottages in the Lake District we picked out for you.
+If you are looking for somewhere to pitch up for the weekend or longer, then check out the choice of pet friendly cottages in the Lake District we picked out for you.
+We also cover Lake District dog friendly hot tub cottage holidays here.

 We’ve visited the Lake District many, many times, and it’s pretty safe to say that it remains one of our favourite dog walking holiday spots bar none.
 Whether you want to follow the packhorse trails, climb the fells or enjoy a leisurely stroll around a lake, There is something for everyone, all of them completely natural and completely unspoilt.
 It’s also fantastic that dog lovers and their pets are still welcomed here – and it’s careful walkers who respect the area that make it all the more appealing for everyone else!

 If you love walking, love dogs and are thinking of visiting the area any time soon, you should certainly take a look at pet friendly pubs in the Lake District, too.

 We have a full guide available that you can read into should you want to stop off anywhere for a quick refresher.
 It’s great that there are so many pubs and cafes close by that willingly welcome dogs and their owners!